Hyperloop-UPV/software/electron-app/README.md

 When running in development mode (unpackaged), the application creates temporary files and directories in the project root:

 - `config.toml` - User configuration file created on first run.
 This file is generated from the template at `backend/cmd/dev-config.toml` and stores your local configuration settings.
-  **Note: Uses config.toml in production**.
+  **Note: Uses `backend/cmd/config.toml` in production**.

 - `config.toml.backup-{timestamp}` - Automatic backup files created when importing a configuration.
 These timestamped backups help recover previous configurations if needed.